The Einstein-Weyl spaces associated to Segre quartic surfaces: Real minitwistor lines on the Segre surfaces

 \section{Real minitwistor lines on the Segre surfaces}

-By \cite[Theorem 2.7]{smt}, any Segre surface is a minitwistor space of genus one.
-Hence, from \cite[Theorem 2.10]{HN11}, the space of minitwistor lines on $S$ is a 3-dimensional complex manifold equipped with a complex Einstein-Weyl structure.
-Moreover, if the Segre surface has a real structure, then the space of real minitwistor lines becomes a 3-dimensional real Einstein-Weyl manifold if it is not empty.
-(See the proof of Proposition \ref{prop:W0}.)
-In this section, we investigate the last space when $(S,\sigma)$ is the Segre surface with the real structure studied in the previous section.
+According to \cite[Theorem 2.7]{Hon22}, any Segre surface is a minitwistor space of genus one.
+Thus, by \cite[Theorem 2.10]{HN11}, the space of minitwistor lines on $S$ is a 3-dimensional complex manifold equipped with a complex EW structure.
+If the Segre surface has a real structure, the space of real minitwistor lines becomes a 3-dimensional real EW manifold.
+In this section, we investigate this space for the Segre surfaces with a real structure, as studied in the previous section.

-So as before, let $S$ be a Segre surface \eqref{Segre1}, and $\sigma$ the real structure on $S$ given by \eqref{rs1}.
-Let $C$ be any minitwistor line on $S$.
-This is by definition an irreducible rational curve contained in the smooth locus $S_{\reg}$ that has a single node as its only singularity.
-All of them are obtained as a hyperplane section of $S\subset\CP_4$ which is tangent to $S$ at a smooth point of $S$ (see \cite[Section 2.1]{smt}).
-Note that conversely, the section of $S$ by such a hyperplane is not always a minitwistor line, because it can have a singularity that is not an ordinary node (like a cusp) at the tangent point, or it can have a singularity other than the prescribed tangent point.
-If $C$ is a {\em real} minitwistor line on $S$, then the node of $C$ is always a real point of $S$ from the uniqueness of the node of $C$.
-Hence, any real minitwistor line on $S$ is of the form $S\cap H$, where $H\subset\CP_4$ is a real (i.e.\,$\sigma$-invariant) hyperplane which is tangent to $S$ at a {\em real} smooth point of $S$.
-To any real (smooth) point $p$ of $S$, we denote $(T_pS)^*$ for the pencil formed by hyperplanes containing the tangent plane $T_pS$, and $(T_pS)^{*\sigma}$ for the real locus of $(T_pS)^*$, which is always a circle.
-We denote $(T_pS)^*|_S$ for the pencil on $S$ consisting of sections of $S$ by hyperplanes belonging to $(T_pS)^*$, and similarly for $(T_pS)^{*\sigma}|_S$.
+Let $S \subset \mathbb{CP}_4$ be a Segre surface \eqref{Segre1}, and let $\sigma$ denote the real structure on $S$ given by \eqref{rs1}.
+The minitwistor lines on $S$ are irreducible rational curves contained in the smooth locus $S_{\text{reg}}$ that have a self-intersection number of four and a single node as their only singularity.
+These lines are obtained as hyperplane sections of $S$ that are tangent to $S$ at a smooth point (see \cite[Section 2.1]{Hon22}).
+Note that the section of $S$ by such a hyperplane is not always a minitwistor line, as it can be a reducible curve or have a singularity that is not an ordinary node (e.g., a cusp) at the tangent point.
+If $C$ is a {\em real} minitwistor line on $S$, then the node of $C$ must be a real point of $S$, due to the uniqueness of the node.
+Thus, any real minitwistor line on $S$ takes the form $S \cap H$, where $H \subset \mathbb{CP}^4$ is a real (i.e., $\sigma$-invariant) hyperplane that is tangent to $S$ at a real (and hence smooth) point of $S$.

+For any real point $p$ on $S$, let $(T_pS)^{*}$ denote the pencil formed by hyperplanes containing the tangent plane $T_pS$, and let $(T_pS)^{*\sigma}$ denote the real locus of $(T_pS)^{*}$, which is always a circle.
+We use $(T_pS)^*|_S$ to refer to the pencil on $S$ consisting of sections of $S$ by hyperplanes in $(T_pS)^{*}$, and similarly for $(T_pS)^{*\sigma}|_S$.
+The goal of this section is to determine, for an arbitrary real point $p$ on $S$, the structure of an arbitrary member of the real pencil $(T_pS)^{*\sigma}|_S$ and its real locus.